drteeth/elixir-es-cqrs/slides.md

 ???

-# Projecting datas in this way opens up new possibilies
+# Projecting data in this way opens up new possibilies

 ---
 class: